tillbiskup/evedata/docs/architecture.rst

 .. admonition:: Points to discuss further (without claiming to be complete)

-    * Dealing with the "PosCountTimer" dataset in the timestamp/meta section

-      There is one special dataset in an eveH5 file containing the mapping table between Position Counts and milliseconds since start of the scan.
-Does this need to be represented by a distinct subclass of ``EveData``?
-Or would it better be a subclass of ``EveMeasureData``?
-And what would be a sensible name? ``EvePosCountTimerData``?

     * Mapping MonitorData to MeasureData

       There is an age-long discussion how to map monitor data (with time in milliseconds as primary axis) to measured data (with position counts as primary axis).
 Besides the question how to best map one to the other (that needs to be discussed, decided, clearly documented and communicated, and eventually implemented): Where would this mapping take place?
 Here in the evefile subpackage?
 Or in the "convenience interface" layer, *i.e.* the dataset subpackage?